Fluffy low carb keto blueberry muffins are made with almond flour. At just 4 grams net carbs per muffin, they’re perfect for breakfast!

 - Start by whisking together the wet ingredients, then add the dry ingredients to the same bowl.
 Whisk until smooth.

 - Bake about 20 minutes at 350°F.

 Why I use stevia in these keto blueberry muffins

 I use stevia glycerite in this recipe to keep it low carb.
-I like stevia glycerite because it lacks the bitter aftertaste typical to other stevia products.
+I use stevia almost exclusively in my baking goods these days.

-In my opinion, stevia is safe, but in case you want to use another sweetener in these keto blueberry muffins, here’s a conversion chart.
+In case you want to use a different sweetener, here’s a handy conversion chart.
 Please keep in mind that I only tested this recipe with stevia.

 Use fewer blueberries than you would in a wheat flour muffin

 Since almond flour is not as absorbent as wheat flour, I use fewer blueberries in these muffins than I would normally use in a wheat-based muffin.